maxxdoan/DangerDungeon/docs/proposal.md

 ## 2. AI/ML Algorithms

 We make our agent smart we will implement Reinforcement Learning algorithms like Q-learning in order for our agent to learn how to successful traverse the environment in front of them.

+## 4. Appointment with the Instructor
+Tuesday, January 19 at 11:45AM